makerdao/mips/MIP39/MIP39c2-Subproposals/MIP39c2-SP15.md

 ## Component Summary

 The marketing component will revolve around amplifying the public’s awareness of and interest in MakerDAO and Dai through cutting-edge digital marketing techniques.

-## Motivation

-MakerDAO is an excellent project in the cryptocurrency space and is helping to bring the whole industry forward.
-However, in order for it to reach its full potential, it needs a powerful marketing partner that can add wind to its sails.
-Because AmaZix is led by some of the most talented and experienced marketing minds in blockchain, it is the ideal marketing partner for MakerDAO.
-AmaZix has all of the skill, the experience, and the passion to help drive MakerDAO into its next phase of growth and to attract millions of new users.

-New users need to be educated on the benefits of Dai, how to use Dai, and why Dai is better than its competitors.
-AmaZix has an outstanding track record of success with similar projects and is perfectly poised to help MakerDAO accomplish these tasks.

 ## Key AmaZix Personnel